 Example 1 | Example 2 | Example 3 | Example 4 | Example 5

 - Three references.
 One must be from your parish priest or youth minister.
 You can give this link to them to fill out: https://chwc.wufoo.com/forms/reference-questionnaire-for-chwc-staff/.
 All references must be received by February 15th in order for us to process your application.

 - An application questionnaire.
 You are welcome to take a look at the questions you have to answer before you start the application process.
-You can also download this Word Doc and complete the questions, then upload the document to your online application when prompted.
+You can also simply download the Word Doc and complete the questions, then upload the document to your online application when prompted.

 - A photo of yourself!
 There is a spot on the application for you to upload a current photo of yourself.
 If you need an example, take a look at the radiant John Boyle.

 - Provide your own transportation to the first city and last city of your tour.

 - Be available for training.
 Staff members for full-summer teams and A-Teams will arrive in Orlando the week before the first day of their tour.
 B-Teams will arrive in a specified city the week before their first day of camp.

 Benefits of being on staff